anewsome1/ApolloUI/README.md

 # Apollo UI - CSS Framework

-Apollo UI is the CSS framework for implementing the Apollo visual language in web applications.
-HTML documentation and examples can be found here (link coming soon) or by running the docs locally (see instructions below).
+Apollo UI is the CSS framework for implementing the Apollo visual language for IMS Health web applications.
+HTML documentation and examples can be found at [devdocs.design.imshealth.com](http://devdocs.design.imshealth.com) or by running the docs locally using the instructions below.

 ## Getting started

-### Get the CSS directly

-If you're just looking for a stylesheet to drop into your project, then the place you should look is:

-`/dist/css/apollo.css`

-### Install via package management

-Coming soon.

-### CSS via CDN

-Coming soon.
+### Package Management

+Use Apollo UI as a dependency of your application with [NPM](http://npmjs.com) or [Bower](http://bower.io).
+This gives you access to the variables, mixins and other goodies so you can make your application-specific styles consistent with the rest of the framework.

+#### NPM
+`npm install apollo-ui@1.0.0-beta.3 --save`

+#### Bower
+`bower install apollo-ui#1.0.0-beta.3 --save`

+### Compiled Stylesheets

+You can easily access the compiled CSS for Apollo using one of the CDN endpoints.
+This is the fastest way to start using Apollo styles in your project.

+#### Expanded CSS
+`<link rel="stylesheet" href="//cdn.ims.io/design/css/1.0.0-beta.3/apollo.css">`

+#### Minified CSS
+`<link rel="stylesheet" href="//cdn.ims.io/design/css/1.0.0-beta.3/apollo.min.css">`

+### Compiled JavaScript

+Some JavaScript is required to enable the behavior of components like Dropdowns, Modals and Carousel.
+Include this script at the bottom of your page, after including jQuery.

+#### Expanded JS
+`<script src="//cdn.ims.io/design/js/1.0.0-beta.3/apollo.js"></script>`

+#### Minified JS
+`<script src="//cdn.ims.io/design/js/1.0.0-beta.3/apollo.min.js"></script>`

 ## Development server